 Hailey Savage, a student on our Interior Architecture and Design (including foundation year) BA (Hons) course, recently caught up with us to tell us about her time so far at London Met.
 Hailey chats to us about being an international student, why she decided to study at London Met and her plans for the future.

 Hi Hailey, thanks for catching up with us!
 Could you start off by telling us why you picked London Met and particularly your course over other institutions or courses?

 I knew I wanted to study Architecture or Interior Design because of my fascination with our built environment combined with my interest in the arts.

 London Met stood out over other institutions because of its statistical evidence of a broad international student population.
 As an international student, I wanted to meet other students who could relate to the changes that come with moving to a different country.
-I also enjoyed the idea that, though London Met is not classified as an “art school”, there is a separate campus for the School of Art, Architecture, and Design which gives us the ability to be surrounded by others doing art-based degrees.
+I also enjoyed the idea that, though London Met is not classified as an “art school”, there is a separate campus for the School of Art, Architecture and Design which gives us the ability to be surrounded by others doing arts-based degrees.
 This has really helped me in staying inspired and focused on my degree.